Rehab Centers That Accept COBRA Insurance

 Find a treatment program that accepts COBRA today.

 Call to be connected with a treatment specialist.
 100% Free and Confidential.(844) 616-3400

 Which treatments will be used during an individual rehab program depend on the rehab center a person chooses to attend and which services they need.
 Addiction treatment needs are typically determined by a clinical assessment prior to the start of treatment.

 COBRA Eligibility Requirements

 To be eligible for COBRA, an individual must have been eligible for insurance coverage on the day before a qualifying event ended their coverage.

 Qualifying events count so long as the person did not leave their job for reasons of gross misconduct.

-All individuals covered under the insurance plan before the qualifying event will be eligible for COBRA coverage.
-This includes employee, employee’s spouse, and the employee’s dependent child(ren).
+All individuals covered under the health insurance plan before the qualifying event will be eligible for COBRA coverage.
+This includes the employee, employee’s spouse, and the employee’s dependent child(ren).

 Individuals whose spouse lost coverage for other reasons, such as they became eligible for Medicare, may also qualify for COBRA.
 Children who lose dependent child status (age out of the plan) may also be eligible.